You are here: HomeAbout UsGovernance Policy › Modern Slavery Statement

 Modern Slavery Statement

-This modern slavery statement recognises that our journey to know and address our modern slavery risks is ongoing and will continue to be supported by programs of awareness, process improvements, and adaptability over the years to come.
+This modern slavery statement recognises that our commitment to knowing and addressing our modern slavery risks is ongoing and will continue to be supported by programs of awareness, process improvements, and adaptability over the years to come.
 It is integral for The Salvation Army Australia Territory to articulate our vision of seeing lives transformed through the love of Jesus.

 • The Facebook logo